Channel Models

 restartRanGen (Boolean) – If a

-, calling this function starts a new sequence of channel instances, which differs from the sequence when the channel was instantiated.applyToBwp (Boolean) – If set to True (the default), this function restarts the
+seedwas not provided to this channel model, this parameter is ignored.
+Otherwise, ifrestartRanGenis set to True, this channel model’s random generator is reset and ifrestartRanGenis False (default), the random generator is not reset.
+This means ifrestartRanGenis False, calling this function starts a new sequence of channel instances, which differs from the sequence when the channel was instantiated.applyToBwp (Boolean) – If set to True (the default), this function restarts the

-associated with this channel model.
-Otherwise, theBandwidthPart
+BandwidthPartassociated with this channel model.
+Otherwise, theBandwidthPartstate remains unchanged.

 - classmethod getChanGen(numChannels, bwp, profiles='ABCDE', delaySpread=(10, 500), ueSpeed=(10, 70), ueDir=(0, 360), **kwargs)